treizexiii/TutoMVVM/README.md

 A trading WPF application with purpose of learning the Model View ViewModel development method.
 ## 2. Versions

+Version 0.6:

+- Implement an authentication service for register and log
+- Refactoring the navigation control to avoid circle dependency
+- Implement a redirection service
+- Immplement a new project for Units test
+- Add Unit test for authentication service
+- Add view and viewmodel for login
+- Refactoring the ressource dictionnary for textbox and passwordbox

 Version 0.5:

 - Add view and viewmodel for Major Indexes